aapJoysakoi/aapJoysakoi/README.md

 # aapJoysakoi

-### Hey there!
-My name's Joysa Kaushik.
-- I'm from India pursuing a 5-year integrated course of B. Tech - M. Tech in Computer Science and Engineering specializing in Cybersecurity at National Forensic Sciences University, and this is my personal GitHub repository.
+Hello, I'm Joysa Kaushik.
+I'm currently immersed in a 5-year integrated B.Tech - M.Tech program at the National Forensic Sciences University in India, specializing in Computer Science and Cybersecurity.

-- Aspiring software developer who fell in love with coding during college.
-Starting with a foundation in C, C++, Java, I am constantly working to improve my skills and build projects that make a difference.
-Excited to collaborate with others and learn from experienced developers, I am actively seeking new opportunities to challenge myself and grow in this field.
+- This GitHub repository serves as a digital canvas where I showcase my journey as a passionate coder.
+Starting with languages like C, C++, and Java, I've been building up my skills and working on projects that I'm passionate about.

+- One area that really fascinates me is cybersecurity and how it intersects with core CS subjects.
+It's like solving a puzzle with every line of code I write, making sure it's secure and robust.

+I'm all about learning and growing, and I love collaborating with others.
+If you're into coding or cybersecurity too, let's connect and explore together!

 ## Tech Stack